-I never thought I would be able to make a life in the arts feasible until I moved to New York and met inspiring people who had figured out how to make that life a reality.
 Between college and graduate school, I assisted Anna Deavere Smith and was a backup dancer for performance artist John Fleck.
 Since then, I’ve worked with dozens of amazing directors and companies and performed at venues all over the world.
-I’ve also appeared in photos, films, and installations by Carrie Mae Weems, Pedro Reyes, Thomas Dozol, John Malpede, Sharon Hayes, Andrea Geyer, David Michalek, Candice Breitz, and Jennifer Reeves; and been a fellow at Yaddo and Blue Mountain Center.
+I’ve also appeared in photos, films, and installations by Carrie Mae Weems, Pedro Reyes, Thomas Dozol, Amber Mahoney, John Malpede, Sharon Hayes, Andrea Geyer, David Michalek, Candice Breitz, and Jennifer Reeves; and been a fellow at Yaddo and Blue Mountain Center.
 Below are clips and photos from shows I’ve done with The Wooster Group, The Builders Association, Mike Iveson, Jr., and Jay Scheib.
-Recently, I have also been collaborating with Sibyl Kempson, Brooke O’Harra, and Andrew Ondrejcak.
+Most recently, I have been collaborating with Sibyl Kempson, Brooke O’Harra, Margot Bordelon and Kate Attwell, and Andrew Ondrejcak.
 In April 2015, Andrew and I were named as award recipients for ELIJAH GREEN by the MAP Fund, supported by the Doris Duke Charitable Foundation and the Andrew W. Mellon Foundation.
-In March 2016, ELIJAH GREEN had a completely sold-out run during its world premiere at The Kitchen NYC and received a 4-star review and critic’s pick from Helen Shaw.
+In March 2016, ELIJAH GREEN had a sold-out run during its world premiere at The Kitchen NYC and received a 4-star review and critic’s pick from Helen Shaw.

 I worked with The Wooster Group on the development and production of House/Lights based on Gertrude Stein’s Doctor Faustus Lights the Lights and the B-movie classic, Olga’s House of Shame.
 That show went on to tour 16 cities around the world and received an Obie Award for Best Production.
 I’ve also produced a benefit for The Wooster Group and now serve on its board.